 ∙ Eventually additional medication(s) are needed to suppress the symptoms that are caused by side effects of the original medication and the worsening of the conditions that still hasn’t been addressed.

-∙ There is often times no long-term health plan in place – such as how they plan to get you off the medication and what lifestyle improvements will need to be made in order to get you off of them.
-Basically, it’s sick-care management and it’s a booming business.
+∙ There is often times no long-term health plan in place – such as how they plan to get you off the medication and what lifestyle improvements will need to be made in order to be able to get you off of them eventually, if ever.
+It’s sick-care management and it’s a booming business.

 ∙ Patients can expect to spend only a few moments with their doctor, rarely making a real authentic connection.

-∙ They don’t tell you what foods would be best for you to eat, how to cleanse or to go get a massage.
+∙ They likely won’t suggest what foods would be best for you to eat, how to cleanse (other than antibiotics) or to go get a massage.

 ∙ Holistic medicine utilizes nature to supply the body with the resources it needs to build and repair itself.
 It activates the bodies own inherent wisdom to heal.

 ∙ Practitioners explore symptoms in greater detail, ranging from physical to emotional, mental, relational, and spiritual health.
 They don’t just look at your medical and family health history they look at your goals, struggles, injury/traumas, surgeries, emotional state, dreams, self-care regimens, sleep patterns, and digestive health.